Giving tobacco or vapes to young people?

 Think you’re doing them a favour?

-Support Scotland’s campaign to stop young people being given tobacco.
+Support Scotland’s campaign to stop young people being given tobacco or vapes.

-Most young people who smoke get their cigarettes from friends, family and other people they know.
-Often this is thought of as “doing them a favour”.
+Most young people who smoke or vape get their cigarettes and vapes from friends, family and other people they know.
+Often this is thought of as “doing them a favour.”

-Under the #notafavour banner, this campaign will clearly set out that buying tobacco for young people is helping them into addiction, ill health and money worries.
+Under the #notafavour banner, this campaign clearly sets out that buying tobacco or vapes for young people is helping them into addiction, ill health and money worries.

 We have created a set of materials promoting the #notafavour message.
 Can you help us to get these materials and messages out to those members of the public who need to see them?

-Why buying tobacco for kids isn’t doing them a favour
+Why buying tobacco or vapes for kids isn’t doing them a favour

 There are good reasons for this.

-Most people would not give tobacco to children, not because of the threat of a fine but because they know it’s just wrong.
+Most people would not give these products to children, not because of the threat of a fine but because they know it’s just wrong.
+Yet surveys of young people show that this is the most common way that they get hold of cigarettes and vapes.

-We need to reach that minority of people who do pass on cigarettes to those too young to buy it for themselves.
+We need to reach that minority of people who do pass on cigarettes and vapes onto those who are too young to buy for themselves.

-With the source of tobacco usually being people they know, we have the chance to highlight how giving tobacco to young people is not doing them a favour – it is doing serious harm to friends, family and other people you know and care about.
+With the source usually being people they know, we have the chance to highlight how giving tobacco and vapes to young people is not doing them a favour – it is doing serious harm to friends, family and people you know and care about.

 This campaign is part of a wider effort for Scotland to become “tobacco-free” by 2034 – meaning a situation where the only people who smoke are the small number of informed adults who actively choose to do so.